feelingsonice/feelingsonice.github.io/content/posts/paseto_auth/index.md

 PASETO_ISSUER=grpc://<YOUR_DOMAIN>
 ```

-You can replace the contents inside of `<...>` with your own values for now.
-We'll need them down the road but don't worry about its correctness.
+We'll replace the contents inside of `<...>` down the road so don't worry about it for now.

 Now we can update our `main.rs` to read the settings from the environment and start the gRPC server: